- »NSW Poker Machine Revenue Set to Soar

 Estimates show that pub pokies losses are expected to increase by 50% from the 2018-2019 numbers to those expected in 2028-29, while club losses are only expected to increase by 30%.

 According to the laws on the books of the New South Wales government, the Gaming Machines Regulation 2010 was updated on March 2019.
-The original 2010 law limited machines in clubs and hotels to 99,000 and 1,500 in casinos, limiting the total number of machines in NSW to 10,500.
+The original 2010 law limited machines in clubs and hotels to 99,000 and 1,500 in casinos.
+This limits the total number of machines in NSW to 10,500.
 But, the latest Gaming Machines Amendment Act 2018 put a cap on pokies in areas identified as ones with concerning levels of problem gambling.

 The result was that approximately 20% of NSW was prohibited from obtaining new pokies.
 And fines were increased to keep establishments from skirting the law and paying the fines as a cost of business.